-The ratio must be as follows: For every 3 horizontal feet, there must be a 1-foot vertical drop.
+The ratio must be as follows: For every three horizontal feet, there must be a 1-foot vertical drop.

 There is no need for any steel reinforcement in natural swimming pools.

-A minimum of 50 percent of the pool’s surface area have to be allocated for the shallow plants that can be cultivated either around the sides or at one end of the pool.
+A minimum of 50 per cent of the pool’s surface area must be allocated for the shallow plants that can be cultivated either around the sides or at one end of the pool.

 The plant zone and the swimming area must be separated using a rim that could be around 1 inch of the water’s surface.